Altavoz: History

 Nelson Jacobsen established Altavoz.com after its acquisition.
 The website offered downloads of digital sound files (.wav) and fifteen-second introductions to music streams.

 By 1999, Altavoz had rolled out merchandise in big box stores such Best Buy and independent retailers nationwide.
 Their offerings expanded to vinyl records, books and more.
 By the time of the dot-com crash, Altavoz continued to provide stock to thousands of independent and big box stores and was receiving 1.2 million hits a day on the official website.

 In 2011, Jacobsen took a new leadership role in the company as its CEO.
 In 2013, Altavoz began online presentations for distribution deals exporting US-made music.
 Part of the incorporation of the company included the non-profit "Help Earth Foundation."
 On September 25, 2015, Max Media Group, Inc. (MXMI) announced that its board of directors had voted unanimously to transfer a majority of the control of MXMI to Altavoz Entertainment.

 As of late 2017, Jacobsen, a board member of MXMI, continues to lead Altavoz as CEO.

 Major project

 In collaboration with David Lynch, Altavoz released a limited-edition vinyl box set to benefit the David Lynch Foundation on Record Store Day in 2012.
 The compilation, Music That Changes the World, features 34 songs from Alanis Morissette, Tom Waits, Amanda Palmer, Ben Folds, Iggy Pop, Maroon 5, Neon Trees and more.
-The four-LP box set also includes a 42-page color book, custom-made by “Imprint Indie Printing” of N. Venice, Florida.
+The four LP box set also includes a 42-page custom-made color book by "Imprint Indie Printing" of N. Venice, Florida.
 The book, introduced by David Lynch, was illustrated by Nepali artist Romio Shrestha and New Jersey artist Davel Hamue.
 All songs were re-mastered for this project by Gavin Lurssen.